Search

 Invest in Healthy Relationships

-Having a community of support when recovering from an addiction is key.
+Having a community of support when recovering is key.
 Yet perhaps the most crucial part of the healing process is prioritizing your relationship with yourself.
 Take care of yourself by doing fun leisure activities, exercising, eating healthy, and surrounding yourself with people who love you.
 Focus on self-care to enhance the healing process.

 Learn About Love Addiction